partrita/daylight-kr/README.md

 ## Codebase

 I wrote this project to learn Go, so don't expect anything too amazing.

-Feel free to raise issues.
+It is probably not in a state to receive pull requests.
+But feel free to raise issues.

 The terminal UI library is [lipgloss](https://github.com/charmbracelet/lipgloss).